Charlotta Bass was the first Black woman to run for vice president decades before Kamala Harris

 The Progressive Party candidate for president was Vincent Hallinan, an attorney who ran for office from behind bars after he was jailed for six months on contempt charges.

-Denise Lynn, a history professor at University of Southern Indiana, said that the Progressive Party was opposed to the United States serving as a global police force, especially in former colonies where the majority of people were not White.
+Denise Lynn, a history professor at University of Southern Indiana, said that the Progressive Party was opposed to the United States serving as a global police force, especially in countries where the majority of people were not White.

 “The Progressive Party ran … on a platform that opposed militarism, war, and political contest with the Soviet Union in favor of social justice, economic equality and peace.
 Bass was instrumental in getting the Progressive Party on the ballot in California,” Lynn wrote in a piece published this year.